NicoGraphiste/echobot/README.md

 # echobot

-Echo bot by Nico for moderation discord
+Echo bot by Nico and Axerty
+for moderation discord

 Bot French !